We’ve Got a New Mobile App

 • Settling any outstanding debts and filing final tax returns

-• Allocating assets to the beneficiaries according to the terms of the Will
+• Allocating assets to the beneficiaries according to the terms of the will

 • Addressing any legal issues that arise while administering the estate